studio24/deployer-recipes/docs/recipes/wordpress.md

 |   |   └── uploads
 |   ├── wordpress
 |   └── wp-config.php
+├── composer.json
+├── .env
 └── README.md
 ```

-WordPress is not in source control and is installed to `web/wordpress`
+WordPress is not in source control and is installed to `web/wordpress`.
+This folder is set to be writable to support auto-updates to WordPress core.

 Source controlled plugins and themes are in the `web/content` folder.

-Configuration is stored in the `config` folder:
+Configuration is stored in `web/wp-config.php`

-* `wp-config.base.php` - base WordPress settings common across all enviroments
-* `wp-config.local.php` - sensitive settings such as database passwords (excluded from source control)
-* `wp-config.production.php` - production WordPress settings
-* `wp-config.staging.php` - staging WordPress settings
-* `wp-config.development.php` - development WordPress settings
+Sensitive or environment configuration values are stored in a `.env` file in the project root.

 Documentation is stored in the `docs` folder.